Your kids say “Please” and “Thank you.”

 You’re feeling pretty capable at this Parenting thing, and the truth is, you’ve done well – considerably well.

-And then, you have a play date, and not only you, but also your friends and half the neighborhood learn your child’s one defining character flaw.
+And then, you have a play date, and not only you but also your friends and half the neighborhood learns your child’s one defining character flaw.

 Don’t worry.
 You’re still a fine parent, and now, you’ve been given your newest task on this parenthood journey of yours.

 Oh, that bloodcurdling scream?
 That’s just my son.

 My son Kenny was six years old the day his legendary growl ripped through the conversation I was having with my friend.
 We looked up to see him chasing her son down the street.

 Horrified, I jumped down from the tailgate and took off after the two boys.

 Catching up with my son, I grabbed him around his waist with a tight grip, swung him into my body, and plopped us both safely down on the curb.

 He howled while pushing and shoving against me until I thought the blood vessels in his forehead and neck would burst.
 But, after a few minutes, my tough little guy’s yells and frustration gave way to sobs, and it was over as quickly as it started.